saltyorg/docs/docs/saltbox/inventory/index.md

 Note: `sonarr_docker_image_tag: "release"`

-For Sonarr, Saltbox will use the docker image `cr.hotio.dev/hotio/sonarr:release` by default.
+For Sonarr, Saltbox will use the Docker image `cr.hotio.dev/hotio/sonarr:release` by default.

 If you wanted to change that to "nightly", you'd add this line to `/srv/git/saltbox/inventories/host_vars/localhost.yml`: